skeggse/node-discover/README.md

 Compatibility
 =============

 This module uses broadcast and multicast features from node's dgram module.
 Additionally, this module depends on changes to the dgram module in 0.10.
-Therefore, this module is compatible with Node
+Therefore, this module is compatible with Node `v0.10.0+`.

-  - v0.10.0+

 Example
 =======

-Be sure to look in the examples folder, especially at the [distributed event emitter](https://github.com/skeggse/node-discovery/blob/master/examples/deventemitter/deventemitter.js) and [service discovery](https://github.com/skeggse/node-discovery/blob/master/examples/service/).
+Be sure to look in the examples folder, especially at the [distributed event emitter][] and [service discovery][].

 ```js
 var Discovery = require('node-discovery');